favionline/partner-events-tracking/doc/implementation-guide/server-to-server.md

 We provide additional security in the form of a *Server-Side Token* - a secret token, which you can send when calling the API.

-This can (and is highly recommended) be combined with requiring the *Server-Side Token* for any request for your e-shop.
 This prevents anyone else, who has access only to your *Tracking ID*, to send events.
 Typically, if you were using any kind of client-side integration, the *Tracking ID* would have been part of the page and therefore anyone could have seen it.

 For the same reasons **never use *Server-Side Token* in a public context** - it should ideally never leave your server.

+This can be combined with requiring the *Server-Side Token* for any request for your e-shop.
+But this also means, that the client side solutions are no longer usable and therefore currently this would not support the campaign performance measurement and optimization capabilities of FAVI Partner Events Tracking.

 If you want to turn on requiring the *Server-Side Token* for all requests, please contact our account managers, the implementation should follow these steps: